 Who knows?
 All I can say for sure is that travel makes me feel something nothing else does.
 It makes me feel like all that stuff I worry about and obsess over daily, all of everything that seems so CRITICAL in any given moment, is really pretty tiny in the large picture.

-When I was flustered over something I ‘needed’ my dad to do when I was a kid, something he was dragging his heels on – like attend a parent meeting or give me yearbook money before 3pm on Tuesday, things that seemed VITAL at the time – he would say, “Honey, all I gotta do is breathe.”
+When I was flustered over something I ‘needed’ my dad to do when I was a kid, something he was dragging his heels on – like attend a parent meeting or give me yearbook money before 3pm on Tuesday, things that seemed VITAL to me at the time – he would say, “Honey, all I gotta do is breathe.”

 Technically, he was right.
 He always came through, through, and he for sure had his priorities straight.
 Breathe first.
 Then one thing at a time.